Adding tasks to tickets in Smart IT

 Task user and Task manager permissions are included with other BMC Remedy ITSM permissions, such as Infrastructure Change User.

-Managing tasks in Smart IT
+To perform task actions in Smart IT

 On the tasks section on the ticket, users can perform the following actions from the Actions menu: